stevelibre/onipy/README.txt

 HOW TO BUILD
 Windows
 * Make sure that all dependencies are installed correctly
 * Remember to build Boost Python against the version of Python that you are planning to use!
+Also make sure that both Boost and Python are built for the same architecture (don’t mix 32-bit and 64-bit version)
 * Define the following environment variables for the provided VS2008 project: o BOOST_ROOT: The path to the Boost libraries.
 Example: C:\Program Files\boost\boost_1_44 o OPENNI_DIR: The path to the OpenNI library.
 Example: C:\Program Files\OpenNI